What are Cloud auto attendants?

 Assigning phone numbers for an auto attendant

-You can assign a Microsoft calling plan service number or a direct routing hybrid number to your auto attendant.
+You can assign a Microsoft service number, a direct routing number, or a hybrid number to your auto attendant.
 See Plan Direct Routing for details.

 If you are outside the United States, you can't use the Microsoft Teams admin center to get service numbers.
 Go Manage phone numbers for your organization instead to see how to do it.